r4dixx/LiterallyHelloWorld/README.md

 Or use [`dryrun`](github.com/cesarferreira/dryrun) by [@CesarFerreira](github.com/cesarferreira)

 <h2>Contributing</h2>
 This project is up for translation!
-Feel free to make a PR with values in your own language [example](app/src/main/res/values-fr)
+Feel free to make a PR with values in your own language <a href=app/src/main/res/values-fr>(example)</a>

 🇺🇸 "HELLO WORLD" from [r4dixx](https://github.com/r4dixx)
 🇫🇷 "SALUT LE MONDE" de la part de [r4dixx](https://github.com/r4dixx)